Faceting transition in aluminum as a grain boundary phase transition: Theory

 \subsection{Grain boundary phases and their bicrystallography}

 In order to better understand the GB phases involved, we will quickly discuss the crystallography and atomic structures of the relevant GBs.
-As representatives of the $[11\overline{1}]$ tilt GBs with $\theta < \ang{60}$, Fig.~\ref{fig:bicryst}(a)--(b) shows the $\Sigma37$c GBs.
-From the dichromatic pattern in Fig.~\ref{fig:bicryst}(a), we can identify two distinct sets of equivalent crystallographic planes for symmetric tilt GBs: \{1~10~11\} with the domino and pearl phases and \{347\} with the zipper phase.
+There are two sets of high-symmetry GB planes in $\Sigma3$ $[11\overline{1}]$ tilt GBs ($\theta = \ang{60}$), as indicated in the dichromatic pattern in Fig.~\ref{fig:bicryst}(a).
 These planes are inclined by \ang{30} towards each other.
+The structure of the \{112\} GB planes has been identified before as the zipper GB phase [Fig.~\ref{fig:bicryst}(b)] in Al at room temperature \cite{Saood2023, Saood2024}.
+This GB has a mirror symmetry across its GB plane and is therefore a symmetric GB.
+The $\Sigma3$ $[11\overline{1}]$ \{011\} GBs have crystallographically equivalent planes on both sides of the GB, but the GB plane is not a mirror plane.
+Those GBs are called quasi-symmetric in the nomenclature of Morawiec \cite{Morawiec2012}.
+At room temperature, faceting into \{112\} zipper facets was observed in Al \cite{Saood2024}, but if a non-faceted GB phase existed on the \{011\} planes, it could be responsible for a non-congruent faceting/defaceting transition.

+A related transition does indeed exist for $\theta < \ang{60}$.
+Figure~\ref{fig:bicryst}(c)--(d) shows the $\Sigma37$c $[11\overline{1}]$ tilt GB as an example.
+We similarly obtain a set of symmetric \{347\} GB planes and quasi-symmetric \{1~10~11\} GB planes, inclined by \ang{30} towards each other.
+While the $\Sigma37$c $[11\overline{1}]$ \{347\} GBs also exhibit zipper GB phases, the \{1~10~11\} planes are home to the domino and pearl phases.
 A congruent domino-to-pearl transition exists \cite{Meiners2020, Langenohl2022, Brink2023}, but a non-congruent faceting transition does not: any \{1~10~11\} plane with faceted zipper structures exhibits an unusual attractive interaction between the facet junctions and leads to nanofaceting \cite{Brink2024}.
-This nanofaceted phase is the domino phase, as can also be confirmed by visual inspection of the motifs in Fig.~\ref{fig:bicryst}(b).
+This nanofaceted phase is the domino phase, as can also be confirmed by visual inspection of the motifs in Fig.~\ref{fig:bicryst}(d).
+In the present work we look for a pearl-like phase in $\Sigma3$ GBs.
+Since nanofaceting is not possible for $\Sigma3$ boundaries \cite{Brink2024}, the congruent domino-to-pearl transition would become a non-congruent transition from zipper facets to a flat pearl-like phase.

-The $\Sigma3$ tilt GB has more symmetries, as evidenced by the simpler dichromatic pattern in Fig.~\ref{fig:bicryst}(c).
-There are still two sets of possible symmetric GB planes, \{011\} and \{112\}.
-Only zipper structures have been observed with atomic resolution in Al \cite{Saood2023, Saood2024}, see for example Fig.~\ref{fig:bicryst}(d), but a potential pearl-like phase on \{011\} planes might only be stable at higher temperatures.
-Nanofaceting is not possible \cite{Brink2024}, and thus our hypothesis is that a non-congruent transition from pearl to faceted zipper exists.